Norway–United Kingdom relations

+Both countries share common membership of the Atlantic Co-operation Pact, the Council of Europe, the International Criminal Court, the Joint Expeditionary Force, NATO, the OECD, the OSCE, the United Nations, and the World Trade Organization.
+Bilaterally the two countries have a Free Trade Agreement, a Green Partnership, and a Strategic Partnership Agreement.

 History

 Historical connections

 Vikings of Norwegian stock particularly settled in certain areas of modern-day Scotland and Northern England, and to this day many people in these areas carry surnames derived from Old Norse words, such as Ainscough, or are of partial Norwegian descent.

 In England, Norwegian Vikings began to arrive along the coast of the North West after being driven out of Ireland around the early tenth century.
 They are principally known for settling in The Wirral and Chester, but evidence has strongly suggested that this expulsion also led to some settling in nearby West Derby Hundred (today split between Greater Manchester and Merseyside), Amounderness Hundred and Lonsdale Hundred in Lancashire.
 The Vikings were able to settle comfortably in these areas, as they were sparsely populated at that time.
 Many place names in this area, such as North Meols, Scholes, Skelmersdale and Grimsargh are of Old Norse origin, as are certain words in Lancashire dialect from this area, such as "skrike".
 The Cuerdale Hoard and Silverdale Hoard were both discovered within this area.
 Around the same time, Norwegian Vikings moved on to settle in the area that today is Cumbria.

 In Scotland, the islands of Shetland and Orkney have longstanding historical and cultural connections with Norway.
+Most natives of Orkney and Shetland probably spoke Norn (North Germanic language related to dialects in Norway) as a first language until the late 16th and early-to-mid 17th centuries respectively.